 Scott D. Sagan

 Scott D. Sagan is Caroline S. G. Munro Professor of Political Science, Mimi and Peter Haas University Fellow in Undergraduate Education, and Senior Fellow at the Center for International Security and Cooperation, Freeman Spogli Institute for International Studies at Stanford University.
-He is coeditor of Planning the Unthinkable: How New Powers Will Use Nuclear, Chemical, and Biological Weapons and Insider Threats, both from Cornell, and the author of The Limits of Safety: Organizations, Accidents, and Nuclear Weapons, among other books.
+He is coeditor of Planning the Unthinkable: How New Powers Will Use Nuclear, Chemical, and Biological Weapons, also from Cornell, and the author of The Limits of Safety: Organizations, Accidents, and Nuclear Weapons, among other books.

 Planning the Unthinkable